ray-nay/phase-3-testing-apis-with-postman/README.md

 ## Learning Goals

-- Understand how to use different kinds of clients to make requests
+- Use different kinds of clients to make requests
 - Compose a request with a URL, HTTP verb, headers, and body
 - Test non-GET requests using Postman